UX Design & Product Case Studies

 What was the problem to be solved?

-GoReact’s video feedback application did not meet higher education, government, and WCAG accessibility requirements.
+GoReact’s video feedback application did not meet the accessibility requirements for higher education, government, and WCAG.
 This put GoReact at risk of failing to meet its contractual obligations with many higher education and government institutions.
-GoReact hired an external group, Tenon.io, to conduct an accessibility audit of the GoReact application.
+GoReact engaged Tenon.io, an external firm, to conduct an accessibility audit of the GoReact application.
 Tenon.io helped GoReact create a VPAT to identify areas in the application that needed to be changed.
-This VPAT would turn into an accessibility conformance report that GoReact could use to verify its product was compliant with higher education, government, and web accessibility standards.
+This VPAT would become an accessibility conformance report that GoReact could use to verify that its product is compliant with higher education, government, and web accessibility standards.

 What was my role on the project?